 You might notice on the timeline above that I have allocated 45 minutes for the ceremony… even if your ceremony will be shorter than this, I recommend you still leave that amount of time on the timeline… Why?
 For two reasons, one being that it gives the bride a little time up her sleeve to be fashionably late and two, it also allows time after the ceremony for your friends & family to congratulate you both!!
 I love getting candids & natural reactions during these moments…

-Some photographers choose not to organise a group photo (which I totally get as it can be challenging) BUT… it is the one photo that you will have all your guests in all at once!
-I think it is a must have :) I will often organise with the wedding officiant (celebrant, pastor, priest) to announce it so that it saves my voice a little – but if need be, I have a step ladder and can project my voice and I’m not afraid to get a little bossy in order to get ‘the shot’ done easily & quickly!
+Some photographers don’t organise a group photo (which I totally get as it can be challenging) BUT… it is the one photo that you will have all your guests in all at once!
+I think it is a must have :) I will often organise with the wedding officiant (celebrant, pastor, priest) to announce it on their microphone so that it saves my voice a little – but if need be, I have a step ladder and can project my voice, so we will get it done for you easily & quickly.

 After the group photo while I have everyone’s attention, I announce that family photos will be next.
 A few weeks before the wedding I always obtain a list of photos from the bride & groom, which means I can just call them out and we can get through them as quick and as easily as possible.
 Generally this will take about 20-30 minutes, depending on the sizes of your families.